TolaniAdedunmola/Dahel-Techies-Internship-Chess-Game-Analysis-/README.md

   # Introduction

     The chess dataset contains information about chess players, their rankings, ratings, games, and other relevant details.
-It provides valuable insights into player performance, trends, and demographics within the chess community
+It aims at providing valuable insights into player performance, trends, and demographics within the chess community